SteveVanOpstal/uberall_api/doc/LocationGroupsApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = LocationGroupsApi();
+final api = Openapi().getLocationGroupsApi();
-final fieldMask = []; // List<String> | Used for bypassing pagination and reducing the response objects, following are supported ['id'', 'name'] final locationGroupIds = []; // List<int> | Used for restricting the to be returned location groups within the given range of IDs. final query = query_example; // String | Used for searching for a specific keyword within the location group names, only groups matching the given query via 'like' will be returned. final max = 789; // int | Used for pagination, specifies the amount of entries maximum returned per page (must be between 0-100). final offset = 789; // int | Used for pagination, specifies the starting point from which the returned subset should start. final page = 789; // int | Used for pagination final sort = sort_example; // String | Used for specify the field final order = order_example; // String | Used for specify the sorting direction in which the list entries shall be returned, possible values ['ASC', 'DESC']. final hideLocations = true; // bool | If given true value the endpoint will not return the locations array as part of the response, just the group id and name final body = Object(); // Object |
+final BuiltList<String> fieldMask = ; // BuiltList<String> | Used for bypassing pagination and reducing the response objects, following are supported ['id'', 'name'] final BuiltList<int> locationGroupIds = ; // BuiltList<int> | Used for restricting the to be returned location groups within the given range of IDs. final String query = query_example; // String | Used for searching for a specific keyword within the location group names, only groups matching the given query via 'like' will be returned. final int max = 789; // int | Used for pagination, specifies the amount of entries maximum returned per page (must be between 0-100). final int offset = 789; // int | Used for pagination, specifies the starting point from which the returned subset should start. final int page = 789; // int | Used for pagination final String sort = sort_example; // String | Used for specify the field final String order = order_example; // String | Used for specify the sorting direction in which the list entries shall be returned, possible values ['ASC', 'DESC']. final bool hideLocations = true; // bool | If given true value the endpoint will not return the locations array as part of the response, just the group id and name final JsonObject body = Object; // JsonObject |

 try {
-    final result = api_instance.getLocationGroups(fieldMask, locationGroupIds, query, max, offset, page, sort, order, hideLocations, body);
+    final response = api.getLocationGroups(fieldMask, locationGroupIds, query, max, offset, page, sort, order, hideLocations, body);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling LocationGroupsApi->getLocationGroups: $e\n');
 }
 ```